Haikukitty/hilltop-git/wp-content/plugins/search-filter-pro/README.txt

 == Changelog ==

+= 2.4.5 =
+* Fix - an issue with noUiSlider when "Display values as" is set to "text" in range fields
+* Fix - an issue with Beaver Builder Themer auto scrolling to results on page load (when using our display method "archive")
+* Fix - an issue with Ajax requests and Polylang
+* Fix - some issues with filtering WC shop in some themes

+= 2.4.4 =
+* Fix - an error being thrown when creating new sites in wpmu
+* Fix - return the original IDs of taxonomy terms, when no translated term is found (when using translation plugins) - this allows for taxonomies that are not translated to retain their settings
+* Fix - an issue where some of our 3rd party integrations were not working in ajax requests (very rare)
+* Fix - an issue where the `filter_next_query` shortcode was being ignored in ajax requests
+* Fix - an issue with Ajax URLs not always being set correctly when using PolyLang
+* Updated - noUiSlider to v11.1.0
+* Updated - chosen to v1.8.7
+* New - added a `skip` argument for our `filter_next_query` shortcode, to access those tricky queries

 = 2.4.3 =
 * Fix - refix enable_taxonomy_archives variable warnings
 * Fix - an issue with Beaver Builder Themer scrolling to the results on page load (this occured when pagination was set)